lammps/lammps/doc/src/fix_alchemy.rst

 measuring thermodynamic differences between two different systems.
 It also allows transformations that are not easily possible with the :doc:`pair style hybrid/scaled <pair_hybrid>`, :doc:`fix adapt
-<fix_adapt>` or :doc:`fix adapt/fep <fix_adapt_fep>` commmands.
+<fix_adapt>` or :doc:`fix adapt/fep <fix_adapt_fep>` commands.

-Example inputs are included in the ``examples/PACKAGES/alchemy`` directory for (a) transforming a pure copper system into a copper/aluminum bronze alloy and (b) transforming two water molecules into a hydronium plus hydroxyl ion.
+Example inputs are included in the ``examples/PACKAGES/alchemy`` directory for (a) transforming a pure copper system into a copper/aluminum bronze alloy and (b) transforming two water molecules in a box of water into a hydronium and a hydroxyl ion.

-The two systems must be defined in :doc:`separate replicas
+The two systems must be defined as :doc:`separate replica
 <Howto_replica>` and run in separate partitions of processors using the
 :doc:`-partition <Run_options>` command-line switch.
-Exacty two
+Exactly two
-partitions must be specified and each partition must use the same number of processors and the same domain decomposition.
+partitions must be specified, and each partition must use the same number of processors and the same domain decomposition.

 Because the forces applied to the atoms are the same mix of the forces